davidcoles/vc5/README.md

 A good use for the traffic stats would be to track which prefixes are usually active and to generate a table of which /20s to early drop traffic from in the case of a DoS/DDoS (particularly spoofed source addresses).

-The drop table is not implemented yet, but will be added soon.
+Initially this began as self-contained director/balancer project.
+Recently, it seems that the healthchecking, route health injection and observability portions could be re-used with a non-DSR balancer such as Linux's virtual server.
+As such, I am currently modifying the code to allow switching out the eBPF/XDP portion so that a project using this library can bring its own implemention.

+Consequently, the old configuration schema needs updating and old versions will no longer work.
+For now I will maintain a backwards compatible v0.1 branch with bugfixes, etc., but the main branch will begin using a new updated config parser script.

 ## Quickstart

 It would be recommended to start out using a fresh virtual machine.

 First we need a development environment capable of building libbpf and Go binaries.
-Go 1.16 or later is needed due to using go:embed directives.
-On Ubuntu 20.04 this can be achieved with:
+On Ubuntu 20.04 this can be achieved
+with:

-  `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang-1.16 libyaml-perl libjson-perl ethtool`
+  `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang-1.20 libyaml-perl libjson-perl ethtool`

-  `ln -s /usr/lib/go-1.16/bin/go /usr/local/bin/go`
+  `ln -s /usr/lib/go-1.20/bin/go /usr/local/bin/go`

 Copy the [examples/config.yaml](examples/config.yaml) file to cmd/vc5.yaml and edit appropriately for your